larsrh/website/_articles/scala-matsuri.md

 [^1]: It turned out to be for the better, because it would have collided with an academic trip anyway.
 [^2]: Note to Asta: I didn't create a spreadsheet this time.
 [^3]: with the exception of the ocean
+[^4]: It was so humid that I couldn't tell the difference between air humidity and my sweat.